-Introduction
+Introduction:

 Crop production in western Kansas is dependent on irrigation.
 The irrigation water source is groundwater from the Ogallala aquifer.
 The water level of the Ogallala aquifer is declining causing the depth of pumping to increase.
 The additional fuel consumption required for greater pumping depths and higher energy costs have resulted in higher pumping costs in recent years.
 Because of declining water levels and higher pumping costs, it is necessary to conserve water by adopting efficient water management practices.
 Irrigation scheduling is an important management tool.
 Farmers are interested in information on optimum timing for ending the irrigation season.
 There are some misconceptions regarding the optimum irrigation ending dates.
 Some farmers believe that the corn crop must continue to have water to avoid eardrop.
 Over application at the end of season based on this thought cause waste of water, increases cost of production, and may even cause degradation of quality of the grain due to high humidity or disease.
-Most of all, the excess use of water may reduce the useful life of the Ogallala aquifer will impact irrigated agriculture and the present economy of the area.
+Most of all, the excess use of water may reduce the useful life of the Ogallala aquifer which is a confined aquifer with little or no recharge.
+Depletion of the Ogallala aquifer will impact irrigated agriculture and the present economy of the area.
 The objective of the study was to determine the affect that irrigation ending date had on corn yield and economic return.